-Supervisory Board remuneration unchanged
+Supervisory Board remuneration increased

-The Annual General Meeting of 10 June 2011 approved annual compensation of $\in$ 15,000 for the regular members of the Supervisory Board, $\in$ 25,000 for the Vice Chairman and $\in$ 50,000 for the Chairman.
+The Annual General Meeting of 15 June 2018 approved an increase of the annual compensation - retroactively also for the year 2017 - to € 18,000 for regular members of the Supervisory Board, € 30.000 for the Vice Chairman and € 60.000 for the Chairman.
 Members of the Supervisory Board who are elected to or who leave the board during a financial year are remunerated in accordance with the actual period of their membership on the Supervisory Board pro rata temporis.
-Changes to the amount of the annual compensation of the members of the Supervisory Board elected or nominated by the shareholders, as well as on any additional remuneration for special tasks and obligations performed, require a resolution to be passed by the Annual General Meeting.
+Changes to the amount of the annual compensation of the members of the Supervisory Board elected or nominated by the shareholders, as well as on any additional remuneration for special tasks and obligations performed. require a resolution to be passed by the Annual General Meeting.

 In additional to their annual compensation, the Supervisory Board members also receive cash compensation for expenses.
 The members of the Supervisory Board are further covered by a company D&O (directors and officers) liability insurance - it covers the personal liability of the Supervisory Board members in the event of careless neglect of duty during their service as directors of the company - up to a certain maximum amount.
-In 2017, no other remuneration was paid to the members of the Supervisory Board.
+In 2018, no other remuneration was paid to the members of the Supervisory Board.
 There also were no other transactions with members of the Supervisory Board.